-If you’re hunting for a college, my daughter and I want to help.
+If you want to know how to choose a college, maybe my daughter and I can help.
 BOTH of us are here to share what we went through to find her school.
 It’s not often that you get the parent and child perspectives at the same time!

 Our side-by-side thoughts are below.
 We are happy to report that we navigated the insane pressure of the hunt without driving each other berserk.
 To stay on track, we had one goal: We had to find Gabi’s people.

 So if you ask us, that’s what choosing a college is all about.
 My baby girl had to find her people, her community, her home away from home.
 We were looking for her extended family.